About this Course

 A: Not at all.
 The beauty of online classes is that you can come to them at your convenience.
 There is no "live" element to this class that you will miss.

 Q: I'm out of town during a week of the class, what will I miss?

 A: Nothing.
 You can catch up when you get back.
 All lessons will be there the rest of the class and you can post your work at any time while it is open.
 I will comment for two weeks past the last exercise (a total of 8 weeks) so there is a little wiggle room.
 The lessons themselves will remain open to you permanently.

 Q: How much interaction is there from the teacher?

 A: Lyric will comment on posted assignments until September 30th.
 The more you post, the more interaction you will get.
 Lyric will respond to each individual student, but also formulate her responses to the benefit of everyone in the course.
 Please read other student's questions and answers as you they might ask something you hadn't thought of.

 Q: Is the content downloadable?

-A: Only the written content, available as PDF lessons.
+A: Only the written content, available as PDF lessons i available to download.
 You can download them as soon as they are released or wait until the end of the course when they are available in one continuous file (great for e-readers).
-The videos are not downloadable but you can continue to access them after September 30th.
+The videos are not downloadable but you will have permanent access to them after November 1st.

 Q: What do I need to know about using a computer?